DETAILED ACTION

 Regarding claim 2, which depends from claim 1: The combination discloses wherein the etch stop layer (Lee 72) separates the first dielectric layer (Lee 71) from the second dielectric layer (Lee 73).
 See Lee Figure 1C, 2C.

-Regarding claim 3, which depends from claim 1: The combination discloses a distance from the etch stop layer (Lee 72) to the first semiconductor substrate (Lee 11) is greater than a distance from a bottom surface of the first pad (Lee 90) to the first semiconductor substrate (Lee 11).
+Regarding claim 3, which depends from claim 1: The combination discloses a distance from the etch stop layer (Lee 72) to the first semiconductor substrate (Lee 11) is greater than a distance from the lowermost surface of the first pad (Lee 90) to the first semiconductor substrate (Lee 11).
 See id.

 Regarding claim 4, which depends from claim 1: The combination discloses the first through via (Lee 50) vertically penetrates at least a portion of the first dielectric layer (Lee 71), and wherein the first pad (Lee 90) vertically penetrates the second dielectric layer (Lee 73) and the etch stop layer (Lee 72).
 See id.

-Regarding claim 5, which depends from claim 1: The combination discloses a distance between a contact interface, between the first through via (Lee 50) and the first pad (Lee 90), and the first semiconductor substrate (Lee 11) is smaller than a distance between a top surface of the first dielectric layer (Lee 71) and the first semiconductor substrate (Lee 11).
+Regarding claim 5, which depends from claim 1: The combination discloses a distance between a contact interface, between the uppermost surface of the first through via (Lee 50, as modified by Suh) and the lowermost surface of the first pad (Lee 90, as modified by Suh), and the first semiconductor substrate (Lee 11) is smaller than a distance between a top surface of the first dielectric layer (Lee 71) and the first semiconductor substrate (Lee 11).

 PNG